jheusser/jheusser.github.com/_posts/2013-12-30-satcoin-code.md

 # Usage

 The code can be found in this [github repo](https://github.com/jheusser/satcoin).
-It consists of one file _satcoin.c_ which contains a custom, CBMC-friendly SHA256 implementation (i.e. fixed-sized loops, no heap allocation, etc) and the assumptions and assertions necessary to define the SAT-based nonce search.
+It consists of one file _[satcoin.c](https://github.com/jheusser/satcoin/blob/master/satcoin.c)_ which contains a custom, CBMC-friendly SHA-256 implementation (i.e. fixed-sized loops, no heap allocation, etc) and the assumptions and assertions necessary to define the SAT-based nonce search.

 The code contains the [Genesis block](https://blockexplorer.com/block/000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f) header by default (see the variable `input_block`) and assumes a search over only two different nonces for demonstration purposes.
 An example run with default settings should look similar to:
 {% highlight python %}